TheOdinProject/curriculum/html_css/intermediate_css/selectors.md

 }
 ~~~

-To see what other things you can achieve with attribute selectors, such as searching case insensitively, or sub-strings separated by hyphens have a browse through the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors).
+To see what other things you can achieve with attribute selectors, such as searching case insensitivity, or sub-strings separated by hyphens, have a browse through the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors).

 ### Assignment